 One significant difference between solar and lunar eclipses that we must mention is that a solar eclipse is only visible to certain parts of the Earth.
 See these Astronomy Pictures of the Day to see why:

 There are three types of solar eclipses, too:

 - Total Solar Eclipse: Anyone on Earth who lives in an area where the Moon’s umbra passes will see the entire Sun obscured by the Moon.
 For example: Astronomy Picture of the Day: 2002 December 6.
 Many of you have probably heard this, but people who have experienced a total solar eclipse describe it as one of the most breathtaking phenomena in their lives.
 It is almost impossible to capture in images or videos the effects, but there are a number of very interesting aspects of total solar eclipses that awe the people who see them.
 For example, here is an image of the "Diamond Ring" effect just after totality during the August 21, 2017 eclipse.
 The next total solar eclipse that will be visible in the US is in April of 2024.
 Here is a Google map of the eclipse path.
-I stayed in PA for the 2017 eclipse, but will be traveling to the path of totality for the 2024 eclipse and encourage all of you to do the same!
+This course's author stayed in PA for the 2017 eclipse, but will be traveling to the path of totality for the 2024 eclipse and encourages all of you to do the same!

 - Partial Solar Eclipse: If you live just outside the path of the Moon’s umbra, but within the path of the Moon’s penumbra, you will see part of the Sun obscured by the Moon.
 Here is a good example: Astronomy Picture of the Day: September 3, 1997.
 There are many images like this from the August 2017 eclipse.